plasma4/magix-fix/DOCS.md

     }
     ```
     which is where the shortcuts are from. `G.parseFunc` simply takes something like `[gatherer]` and turns it into the neat icon preview and bold white text by calling `G.getSmallThing`.
-16. Magix(-fix version) modifies the chances of particles appearing by adding this line of code to `G.showParticle`:
+16. (Magix-specific) Magix frequently checks for `G.modsByName['default dataset']` in `magixUtils.js` to determine if the race is human or not, since there are two races in the game.
+17. You can add this line of code in `G.traitTick` below `if (!G.has(me.name))` (or uncomment it in Magix):
     ```js
-    if (!G.getSetting('particles') || Math.random() > (G.getSetting('fast') == true ?
-0.05 : 0.25)) return 0;
-    ```
-    which you may want if there are many new units in your mod.
-17. (Magix-specific) Magix frequently checks for `G.modsByName['default dataset']` in `magixUtils.js` to determine if the race is human or not, since there are two races in the game.
-18. You can add this line of code in `G.traitTick` below `if (!G.has(me.name))` (or uncomment it in Magix):
-    ```js
     if (G.checkReq(me.req) && G.testCost(me.cost, 1)) console.log(me.name, me.chance)
     ```
     to easily see what traits can be obtained, and chances of each trait.
 Magix also has a function trait chance function using `G.getTraitChance` that overhauls `G.traitTick`.
+18. Note that the game uses `PicLoader` to cache images properly, but you might not be able to use that tool if you have your own mod.
+Magix(-fix version) tries to solve this problem by creating a `new Image()` at the start and setting it to a global variable (and uses the `johnsModLoaded` trick to only make one new image).
+19. Magix adds touchscreen support, and makes stuff smaller for smaller resolutions (such as mobile).
+Search "Allow touchscreen" in `magix.js` to see the changes!
+If you are considering mobile support, and implement the code for small/half sizes in `newMagix.css`.
+Additionally, you will want to use your own version of `G.stabilizeResize` (since Magix has more tabs and features, its logic is all weird).
+20. On the topic of better UI it is strongly suggested to incorporate some of `newMagix.css` into your game to prevent weird situations such as the speed/debug buttons at the top of the screen "unhovering" itself every so often (that happens because the `logoOverB` element wiggles periodically and somehow messes up button clicking).
-19. For that one individual curious as to how likely the `1e-300` chance is to occur, it is [actually quite a bit higher due to how seedrandom is implemented](https://github.com/davidbau/seedrandom/issues/83).
+21. For that one individual curious as to how likely the `1e-300` chance is to occur, it is [actually quite a bit higher due to how seedrandom is implemented](https://github.com/davidbau/seedrandom/issues/83).
 (Only theoretically though of course!
 There's also a very small chance that a map is created without certain land limits because the for loop escapes eventually.)
+Oh, and in the actual game, text before a colon has a space in between (which is probably a French thing), but this has been changed in this repo.

+## Optimization
+Magix-fix contains a *lot* of optimization that may not immediately be apparent.
+So, I've compiled this list to try to find them for other modders:
+- Did you know Orteil likes arrays?
+Even though he should be using objects instead of sparse arrays?
+This is actually a problem, because Orteil uses `G.techByTier = []; ...
+G.traitByTier = [];` Seems innocent enough, right???
+Well, the problem is that the tier is based on the sum of the previous ancestor's tiers (ancestors are basically a requirement to unlock a trait or tech in this case).
+Except when [I found this problem in September 2024](https://discord.com/channels/412363381891137536/412372186955907102/1279856888414076959) it turns out that `traitByTier` was `Array(2102051)` and `techByTier` was `Array(297288)` due to me adding some new techs.
+The fix is simple enough; find all locations of these two variables and change [] to {}.
+Also, override `G.CreateData()` like Magix does!
+- There is an implementation of `G.maxLogicCallsPerFrame` that caps the number of `G.Logic` calls in a frame to prevent significant lag in `magixUtils.js`, which can make the game feel a lot smoother on lower-end devices.
+By default, `G.maxLogicCallsPerFrame` is set to 4 but can be changed!
+- It is possible to prevent constant HTML updates for unit amounts by checking if `me.lAmount.innerHTML` actually changed.
+- Instead of updating tabs many times on save loading/resetting, only update them once by finding `G.noUpdate`/`G.releaseUIUpdate` (find in `magixUtils.js`).
+- Modify the chances of particles appearing by adding this line of code to `G.showParticle`:
+    ```js
+    if (!G.getSetting('particles') || Math.random() > (G.getSetting('fast') == true ?
+0.1 : 0.25)) return 0;
+    ```
+    which you may want if there are many new units in your mod.
+- Movement of this code:
+    ```js
+    var scrolled = !(Math.abs(G.messagesWrapl.scrollTop - (G.messagesWrapl.scrollHeight - G.messagesWrapl.offsetHeight)) < 3);//is the message list not scrolled at the bottom? (if yes, don't update the scroll - the player probably manually scrolled it)
+    ```
+    to right below this:
+    ```js
+    var div = document.createElement('div');
+    // put that code here instead
+    ```
+    This code movement prevents the JS from having to determine what scrollTop is every single time.
+- Creation of new objects (`G.units/techs/traitsOwnedObject`) to make `G.has` blazing fast, and changing how `G.has` works (check `magixUtils.js` for changes).
+This takes a little bit to do but can provide some significant benefits!

 ## Properties
 In `localDevelopment.js` there is a function called `getGameJSON()` that gives information on properties, including those from Magix.
 Here is the code, which should give you an idea of what these properties mean: